manaknight/php_task_2/README.md

 3. Use https://flightphp.com/
 4. Use this library to connect to mysql https://redbeanphp.com/index.php
 5. Create release folder
 6. Make a class called Model_builder.php with function build.
+In consturctor read configuration file and save as private variable.
-7. In build function, read the configuration.json and make the following for each model:
+7. In build function, loop through models and do the following:
+- create view page where we have a form to add model

-- add form view page that submit it to an api that save to database for current model
+- create a flightphp api that takes the form input from the view page and save it into database
+- model file that wraps around redbeanphp and does db processing
+8. Make sure the code is organized well.
+Follow the builder design pattern.

-7. This need to be done today
+9. This need to be done today

 Example